Why we migrated our blog from WordPress to Drupal

 • Refresh the look and feel to match Horizontal's new brand styling

-Migrating from Wordpress
+Migrating from WordPress

-Preserving all of the content from Wordpress was easy, thanks to Drupal Core's powerful Migrate framework.
-We started with a fresh install of Drupal, and constructed migrations for users, terms, posts, files and even redirects from Wordpress.
+Preserving all of the content from WordPress was easy, thanks to Drupal Core's powerful Migrate framework.
+We started with a fresh install of Drupal, and constructed migrations for users, terms, posts, files and even redirects from WordPress.

 We migrated the featured image for each blog post into Drupal Media Entities and mapped them to our new Blog content type.
 We also migrated all of the embedded images and files in the body of each Wordpress post to Drupal Media, updating the embed codes in each post body.